 Council leases one building in Cairns used for office space.
-The lease expired on 27 January 2021 but it has been extended by 1 year without any renewal option.
+The lease expired on 27 January 2022 and Council has a new 5 year lease expiring on 27 January 2027 with renewal option of 5 years.
 This lease is subject to annual CPI increases.